 You can also adjust your carb or fat intake, depending on what your current diet is and how your body responds to reducing or increasing one of these macronutrients.

-If you’ve been on a very low carb or very low fat diet for a while, experiment with increasing whatever you’ve been avoiding while decreasing what you’ve been eating a lot of.
+If you’ve been on a very low-carb or a very low-fat diet for a while, experiment with increasing whatever you’ve been avoiding while decreasing what you’ve been eating a lot of.
 An example would be shifting from a diet that provides about 20 percent of your calories from carbohydrate to one that provides 40 to 50 percent from carbs while lowering your fat intake.
 Or you could try bumping your fat up to deliver 40 to 50 percent of your total calories while dropping your carbs instead.

 Remember: neither macronutrient is “bad” and neither should be avoided completely.
 There is a wide range of carb and fat intake levels that can support good health and sustainable fat loss.
 Every person is different, and you should be willing to experiment to find your ideal carb and fat balance.